Games that Time Forgot: Ground Zero Texas

-But, at the time (circa 1993), it was mind-blowing.
-That's why developers kept throwing these more or less crappy games at kids like me.
+But, at the time (the same year Meat Loaf’s “I’d Do Anything for Love” came out), it was mind-blowing.
+That’s why developers kept throwing these more or less crappy games at kids like me.

-Ground Zero: Texas didn't have any marquee talent, or much talent at all to speak of, but it did have a storyline that kids across the country could get into: saving the world from alien invaders.
+Ground Zero: Texas didn’t have any marquee talent, or much talent at all to speak of—no offense to director Dwight H. Little (Halloween 4) or writer Edward Neumeier (Robocop)—but it did have a storyline that kids across the country could get into: saving the world from alien invaders.

 It really was sort of like playing out one of the endless corny sci-fi movies I made my parents rent for me every weekend.
 And it beat out Independence Day by a solid three years.
 That was worth a lot.